An interview with the founder of Adventist Contact, who wishes to remain anonymous*:

 How did you go about establishing this ministry?

 First, I went to see a friend who was a very high-ranking official of the General Conference.
 Since duplicate services would be unproductive, I wanted to make sure that the organized church was not already working on such a ministry.
-He said “The organized is not working on a matching ministry, but the organized church would be grateful if you would do it for us.”
+He said “We are not working on a matching ministry, but the organized church would be grateful if you would do it for us.”
 With God’s help, I wanted Adventist Contact to be the very best possible.

 As an experienced innovator and coordinator with university training, I started by developing a team.
 Soon we assembled a group of consultants of various backgrounds and ethnicities.
 Marriage counselors, testing specialists, ministers, a sociologist—all contributed their viewpoints and expertise.
 I know of no other dating service, Adventist or otherwise, that has been so systematic with its approach, and benefited from such capable professional assistance.